hackforla/CivicTechJobs/mkdocs/docs/developer/design-system.md

 - takes up an **absolute** amount of the screen
 - remains static until reaching a certain breakpoint
-- uses static css sizing units, such as px
+- uses static CSS sizing units, such as px

 <img src="../../assets/responsive.gif" width="100%" />

 _<p style="text-align: center;">These buttons show responsive behavior.
 The buttons do not change until the screen reaches a certain breakpoint.</p>_

 Scalability and responsiveness are not mutually exclusive.
-A webpage can contain both scalable and responsive components.
+A web page can contain both scalable and responsive components.
 As a matter of fact, a single component can be both responsive and scalable.

 <img src="../../assets/scale-and-response.gif" width="100%" />